bergenson/mynetwork/salt-cheat-sheet.md

 ______________

-Show all registration request
 '''
-salt-key -L
-'''

-Accepting all Salt key requests
-'''
-salt-key -A
-'''

-Acceoting a specific Salt-key request
-'''
-salt-key -a *minion_id*
-'''

-Remove the key of a Salt Minion
-'''
-salt-key -d *minion_id*
+salt-key -L		# show all registration request salt-key -A		# accepting all Salt key requests salt-key -a *minion_id*	# accepting a specific Salt-key request salt-key -d *minion_id*	# remove the key of a Salt Minion
 '''

 Run Salt